seejohnrun/seejohnrun.github.io/_posts/2010-11-14-re-this-aint-yo-mammas-internet.markdown

 <strong>Not Revolutions:</strong> web-enabled phones, Facebook, laptop computers, cell phones

-Certainly these things are massive achievements, but newer, faster, better, more available ways to view data aren t revolutionary.
+Certainly these things are massive achievements, but newer, faster, better, more available ways to view data aren't revolutionary.
 Like Kenny says, social networking is not the terminus, but I believe things are combining and mixing in a very interesting way, and that our next real revolution is closely related and imminent.
 I think the relation is that the revolution will center on things that are being built to support social networking.
 Geolocation, passive interaction, and most importantly: general openness of data, which allows companies to build compelling value as a combination of existing services.

 ---